mebjas/html5-qrcode/README.md

 >
 > Warning: Asking for access to the camera on page load will result in most of your users rejecting access to it.
 [More info](https://developers.google.com/web/fundamentals/media/capturing-images)

-Once you have the camera id from `device.id`, start camera using `Html5Qrcode#start(..)`.
+Once you have the camera ID from `device.id`, start camera using `Html5Qrcode#start(..)`.
 This method returns a `Promise` with Qr code scanning initiation.
 ```js
 const html5QrCode = new Html5Qrcode(/* element id */ "reader");
 html5QrCode.start(